abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 You can use the `/list` command with no additional flags to list all the cheatsheets in **the List** in a table.

-After getting prompted to enter a command, you can view a specific cheatsheet using:
+After getting prompted to enter a command, you can view a specific cheat sheet using:

-* `/list` to list all cheatsheets available.
+* `/list` to list all cheat sheets available.

 ![image](https://i.ibb.co/zF8F4PM/image.png)